Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 - The Arab Higher Committee rejected the plan, as well as the idea that Palestinians should give up more than half their country to newly arrived European immigrants who owned only a tiny amount of the land they were being given.
 For its part, the Zionist leadership under Ben-Gurion publicly welcomed the plan, as it meant international legal recognition for a Jewish state in Palestine, while having no intention of being bound by its proposed borders.
 As Ben-Gurion put it, the borders of the new Jewish state, "will be determined by force and not by the partition resolution."

 - Almost immediately after the passing of the partition plan, renewed violence broke out and the large-scale dispossession of Palestinians began.
-As December progressed, the Irgun and other Zionist paramilitaries intensified their attacks against Palestinian civilians and the British, killing and wounding hundreds.
+As December progressed, the Irgun and other Zionist militias intensified their attacks against Palestinian civilians and the British, killing and wounding hundreds.

 - In early January, members of the Arab Liberation Army (ALA), a group of volunteers from neighboring countries formed by the Arab League, entered Palestine to help the outnumbered and outgunned Palestinian defenders.
 The volunteers were disorganized, poorly armed and trained, and failed to coordinate with local Palestinian fighters due to hostility between the Arab League and the Arab Higher Committee.
 In April 1948, the British High Commissioner of Palestine, Alan Cunningham, described the ALA as "poorly equipped and badly led."
 Predicting an easy Zionist victory, Cunningham added: "In almost every engagement the Jews have proved their superiority in organisation, training and tactics."

 - Surveying the situation, Ben-Gurion was also confident of an easy victory.
-In February, in response to a letter from Moshe Sharett (who would become Israel's second prime minister) complaining that Zionist fighters were insufficiently armed to "take over the country," Ben-Gurion replied:
+In February, in response to a letter from Moshe Sharett (who would become Israel's second prime minister) complaining that Zionist militias were insufficiently armed to "take over the country," Ben-Gurion replied:

 "If we will receive in time the arms we have already purchased, and maybe even receive some of that promised to us by the UN, we will be able not only to defend [ourselves] but also to inflict death blows on the Syrians in their own country - and take over Palestine as a whole.
 I am in no doubt of this.
 We can face all the Arab forces.
 This is not a mystical belief but a cold and rational calculation based on practical examination."

-- According to the historian Pappe, by May 1948 the Zionists had about 30,000 fighters and 20,000 auxiliaries, with a small air force, navy, and units of tanks and heavy artillery, versus no more than about 7,000 Palestinian irregulars and 3,000 Arab volunteers who were poorly armed and equipped.
+By May 1948 the Zionists had about 30,000 fighters and 20,000 auxiliaries, with a small air force, navy, and units of tanks and heavy artillery, versus no more than about 7,000 Palestinian irregulars and 3,000 Arab volunteers who were poorly armed and equipped.

-- On March 10, 1948, the Zionist leadership under Ben-Gurion formally approved Plan Dalet (also known as Plan D), the blueprint for the ethnic cleansing of Palestine.
+- On March 10, 1948, the Zionist leadership under Ben-Gurion approved Plan Dalet (also known as Plan D), the blueprint for the ethnic cleansing of Palestine.
 The operational military orders of Plan Dalet specified which Palestinian communities should be targeted and laid out in detail a plan for their forcible depopulation and destruction.
 It called for:

 “Destruction of villages (setting fire to, blowing up, and planting mines in the debris), especially those population centers which are difficult to control continuously…